michiharu/cwl-link/README.md

 ▸ **gunzipAsync**(`src`): `Promise`<`Buffer`\>

-gunzipAsync is a promise wapper of zlib.gunzip.
+gunzipAsync is a promise wrapper of zlib.gunzip.

 #### Parameters